Penguin4Games/website/.github/ISSUE_TEMPLATE/bug_report.md

 about: Create a report to help us improve

 ---

+***Please only use this if the bug is not related to a game.
+If the bug is related to a game, please report it here: https://github.com/Penguin4Games/Penguin4Games.github.io/issues/1***

 **Describe the bug**
 A clear and concise description of what the bug is.